RedPitaya/redpitaya-knowledgebase/learn_fpga/1_basic_systems/tutor06.rst

               &= c + a X b X !c \\
               &= (c + a X b) X ( c + !c) = a X b + c

-With the laws of Boolean algebra it is done a simplification to implement the digital circuit with the less number of gates.
-There is another way to implement the canonical function, which is to implement the negated function and then negate again and use De Morgan laws to retrieve a product of terms.
+With the laws of Boolean algebra a simplification to the implementation of the digital circuit with the minimal possible number of gates can be done; there is another way to implement the canonical function, which is to implement the negated function and then negate it again and use De Morgan laws to retrieve a product of terms.
 This is the dual form of the summatory.
-The function now will be a product of terms and the terms now will have the value 0 for one combination of the input and 1 for every other combination.
+The function will now be a product of terms and the terms will have the value of 0 for one combination of the inputs and 1 for every other combination.

 .. table:: Terms of the ∏